arsy786/spring-framework-tutorials/README.md

 In order to assemble beans, the container uses configuration metadata, which can be in the form of XML configuration or annotations.

-Dependency injection is basically providing the objects that an object needs (its dependencies) instead of having it construct them itself.
+Dependency Injection is basically providing the objects that an object needs (its dependencies) instead of having it construct them itself.
 It's a very useful technique for testing, since it allows dependencies to be mocked or stubbed out.

-Dependency Injection in Spring can be done through constructors (recommended), setters or fields
+Dependency Injection in Spring can be done through constructors (recommended), setters or fields.

 Link to: [Learn Dependency Injection and Write Better Code (YouTube/AmigosCode)](https://www.youtube.com/watch?v=eQ90v7HQT-Q)
 <br>